ChloeMiao99/Bigdata_Final_Project/README.md

 ---

 ## Final Reflections

 ### Feature Engineering Matters
 - **Detrending and normalization of wages** helped reduce inflation noise and made salaries comparable across years.
+Surprisingly, after applying the detrended data to tree-based models, the classification accuracy nearly doubled, highlighting the value of temporal adjustment in improving predictive performance.
 - **Normalizing detrended wages** led to a substantial improvement in regression performance.
 - **Categorical mapping** (e.g., `Job_Group`) and **location encoding** (ZIP, city, county, state) added meaningful signal to the models.